 He picked up the second glass and took a large gulp.
 Emma stared at him, shocked he could handle that.
 She looked back down to her own glass.
 With a slow breath, she managed to down the rest of it to get it over with.
 Lucas grinned at her.

 "Want another?"
 He asked.
 Emma coughed unpleasantly and shook her head.
 She could already feel it a bit.
 She felt a little warm and weirdly giddy.

 "All right then... want to dance?"
 Lucas asked with an even larger grin.
 Emma glanced to the dance floor.
 The bright lights and colors seemed way more vibrant then they had been just minutes before.

 "I don't know how," Emma shouted to be heard over the music.
 Lucas gave her an incredulous look.

-“I told you I can’t,” Emma said with a smirk as he pulled her back against him again, guiding her to move with him.
+"I told you I can't," Emma said with a smirk as he pulled her back against him again to guide her to move with him.

 She liked it...

 He leaned in and nuzzled her forehead again.
-Emma watched his eyes as his hands slid back down to her hips, guiding her to match his movements.
+Emma watched his eyes as his hands slid back down to her hips to guide her to match his movements.
 She wrapped her arms around his neck, and he grinned at her.
-She couldn’t help but return it.
+She couldn't help but return it.